narkisr/openzfs-intro/README.md

 # About

-An intro talk about ZFS, can be viewed [online](http://narkisr.github.io/openzfs-intro/index.html).
+An intro talk about OpenZFS, can be viewed [online](http://narkisr.github.io/openzfs-intro/index.html).

 # License